-Steel Pro Power appliances have the following headform curves for each single module:
+The models equipped with a pump have the following headform curves for each single module:

-At the first start-up, and at least once a year, the rotation of the circulator shaft should be checked as, especially after long periods of not being operated, deposits and/or residuals could impede its free rotation.

-A Before loosening or removing the circulator cap, protect the electric devices located underneath from any water that exits.

-lt is prohibited to operate the circulators without water.
+- At the first start-up, and at least once a year, the rotation of the circulator shaft should be checked as, especially after long periods of not being operated, deposits and/or residuals could impede its free rotation. - A Before loosening or removing the circulator cap, protect the electric devices located underneath from any water that exits. - lt is prohibited to operate the circulators without water.